Alexandra Mohnhaupt: Motorsport career

 A multiple Mexican karting champion, Mohnhaupt began racing in the NACAM Formula 4 Championship in 2015.
 In her third season in the category, she became the first female driver to win a Formula 4 race at the Autódromo Miguel E. Abed in February 2018.
 Having contested a handful of rounds in British F4, Mohnhaupt joined Douglas Motorsport for the 2018 BRDC British Formula 3 Championship alongside Jamie Chadwick, but she broke her back and ribs in a pre-season testing crash at Spa-Francorchamps.
 Mohnhaupt announced her retirement from the sport after the incident, citing mental health issues.

 Mohnhaupt returned to racing in 2023 in the NACAM Formula 4 Championship, running a part-time schedule that resulted in two podiums on her return event.
 She made her first stock car appearance in 2024, contesting the penultimate round of the NASCAR Mexico Truck Series at the Autodromo Miguel E. Abed.

 Personal life

 Mohnhaupt's father Torsten is German and immigrated to Mexico in his youth to work in the automotive industry.
 She is trilingual in Spanish, German and English.
 Between her racing stints, she studied International Management at Geneva Business School.
 Mohnhaupt was named Puebla's Citizen of the Year in 2018.

-She is in a relationship with Brazilian touring car driver Luis Goulart.
+Mohnhaupt is in a relationship with Brazilian touring car driver Luis Goulart.